5 Ways to Protect Your Business from PayPal Chargeback Fraud

-With the increase in chargeback (or “friendly”) fraud, merchants are finding themselves at risk when they accept legitimate online payments.
-Although PayPal has long been viewed as a secure way to buy and sell products and services online.
+With the increase in chargeback and friendly fraud, merchants are finding themselves at risk when they accept legitimate online payments.
+Often, PayPal is the payment method of choice because of its longstanding reputation as a secure way to buy and sell products and services online.

-PayPal Chargebacks vs. PayPal Claims
+The Difference Between PayPal Chargebacks and PayPal Claims

 Although they look similar, credit card chargebacks and PayPal claims have a key difference: who resolves the dispute.